itp9177/flink_Kafka_pinot-realtime_datastream/README.md

 - OLAP (Online Analytical Processing) Data Storage with Pinot:
   * Leverages Pinot(distributed OLAP datastore) for low-latency querying and retrieval of data for near real-time insights from our Springboot App.
   * Employs a hybrid table structure within Pinot.
-This combines a real-time table for storing the most recent data received through Flink, along with an offline table for storing historical older data.
-This enables efficient analysis of both real-time and historical trends.
+This combines a real-time table for storing the most recent data received through Flink, along with an offline table for storing historical older data.(This enables efficient analysis of both real-time and historical data.)
 - Scalability:
-  * Utilize the distributed stricture of
+  * Leverage the distributed architecture of Apache Kafka, Apache Flink, and Pinot to enable deployment in a scalable cloud environment.
 ## Quick Start

 #### With docker-composer